Meet the Carillonneur

 In September 2012, Princeton University named its 4th University Carillonneur, Lisa J. Lonie.
-She is the first female player in the carillon’s +85 year history to hold the position.
+She is the first female to hold the position in the carillon’s +85 year history.

 Lisa began her carillon studies as a teenager with Frank Law, carillonneur at the Washington Memorial National Carillon in Valley Forge, PA.
 She is a carillonneur member of the Guild of Carillonneurs in North America (GCNA), former juror and chair of the Carillonneur Examinations Committee, and has served on its Board of Directors.
 She currently serves on the Music Heritage committee of the GCNA.